WesProL/wesprol-compiler/README.md

 > The book [Writing An Interpreter In Go](https://interpreterbook.com/) got me started.
 Highly recommend it!

-## What is WesProL?
+## What is Wes?

 An amalgamation of Go, Rust, C#, JS, and PHP syntax, maybe some Zig added for flavour.

 This ~~is~~ will be a compiler targeting C as its back-end.
 The bootstrapping process will be done entirely in PHP, for personal reasons.
-Once v0.0.1 is fully operable, this entire repository will be rewritten in WesProL (with some C interop).
+Once v0.0.1 is fully operable, this entire repository will be rewritten in Wes (with some C interop).

-WesProL is intended to be a compiled general purpose language.
+Wes is intended to be a compiled general purpose language.
 It will feature a vast standard library, hopefully as great as Go, including HTTP server capabilities.
 It also will feature interoperability with C (mostly for reliance on established C libraries to get started).